-- (b) person who is mentally disordered or mentally vulnerable: See Note 1D. - (i) a relative, guardian or other person responsible for their care or custody; - (ii) someone experienced in dealing with mentally disordered or mentally vulnerable people but who is not a police officer or employed by the police; - (iii) failing these, some other responsible adult aged 18 or over who is not a police officer or employed by the police. - 1.14 If this Code requires a person be given certain information, they do not have to be given it if at the time they are incapable of understanding what is said, are violent or may become violent or in urgent need of medical attention, but they must be given it as soon as practicable.
+- (b) person who is mentally disordered or mentally vulnerable: See Note 1D. - (i) a relative, quardian or other person responsible for their care or custody: - (ii) someone experienced in dealing with mentally disordered or mentally vulnerable people but who is not: - a police officer; - ~ employed by the police; - under the direction or control of the chief officer of a police force; - a person who provides services under contractual arrangements (but without being employed by the chief officer of a police force), to assist that force in relation to the discharge of its chief officer's functions, whether or not they are on duty at the time.

+(iii) failing these, some other responsible adult aged 18 or over other than a person described in the bullet points in sub-paragraph (b)(ii) above.

+See Note 1F

+1.14 If this Code requires a person be given certain information, they do not have to be given it if at the time they are incapable of understanding what is said, are violent or may become violent or in urgent need of medical attention, but they must be given it as soon as practicable.